AgonConsole8/agon-docs/docs/vdp/VDP-Variables.md

 | 0x144A | | | | Mouse wheel acceleration ** |

 \* Support for these variables was added in VDP 2.14.0<br>
-\** As of VDP 2.15.0 the mouse cursor variables in this range are deprecated; you are advised to use the equivalent variables in the system range, numbering from 0x0240-0x024F.
+\** As of VDP 2.15.0 the mouse cursor variables in this range are deprecated; you are advised to use the equivalent [mouse system variables](#mouse-vars).
 On earlier versions of the VDP setting the mouse cursor ID would only work if the mouse was enabled<br>